Early this past December, I completed work on this amigurumi lemur:

 I use this particular type of decrease whenever I make something where the space created by skipping a stitch or the bulk created by at standard decrease don’t work for the overall piece.

 To make the “invisible decrease” you begin by putting your hook through the front loop of the first stitch of the decrease, as shown here:

-Then without making a yarn over you twist your hook as needed and put the hook through the front loop of the second stitch of the decrease as shown here:
+Then without making a yarn over, twist your hook and insert the hook through the front loop of the second stitch of the decrease as shown here:

-Now that you have gone through the front loop of both stitches of the decrease, you make a yarn over and then pull that yarn over through the two front loops that are on your hook.
+Now that you have gone through the front loop of both stitches of the decrease, make a yarn over and pull through the two front loops on your hook.
 When you have successfully pulled it through, you will have two loops on your hook as shown here:

 and you are ready to make another yarn over and complete the stitch as you would an ordinary single crochet.